rkincaid/NTP_DualClock_Solar/README.md

 - **This version HAS been modified to work properly with the ESP32** and should work ok.
 This is true even for John Price's PCB (different from the CalQRP board).
+Thanks to John (WA2FZW) for working with me on debugging the port to his board.

 - This version also includes the text for **Geomagnetic Field** which is shown on the upper clock (see photo above)